 The tour of the Elbow Falls and Bragg Creek area involves a 42-minute loop that begins as you head west towards the Rocky Mountains, a truly amazing view in itself.
 Bragg Creek settlement is only a few minute’s flight, just west of Calgary via Red Wood Meadows.
 On route, you will look out over the Tsuu T’ina First Nation Territory where the traditional Pow Wow grandstand, still used today, will be in clear view.

 On reaching Bragg Creek, your pilot will take you along the banks of the Elbow River, one of the two major waterways which run through Calgary.
 This is an area rich in wildlife and a variety of vegetation.
 Look out for the Bears and Elk which are frequent visitors at selected times of the year.
 Following the river, Elbow Falls will soon come into view, an amazing climax to your tour.
 The floods of 2013 diverted the Elbow River but the falls remain a prominent feature which is enjoyed by competent kayakers and onlookers alike.
 A great place for a picnic and to recall your once in a lifetime opportunity!
 Your pilot will fly over the falls allowing you to take in all of its beauty before turning north toward Moose Flats.
 It’s called Moose Flats for a reason; moose are often spotted in this area, so have your cameras ready!

 As a bonus, on the return trip to Springbank, you will fly over the famous movie set originally constructed for the 1994 film Legends of the Fall Starring Brad Pitt and Anthony Hopkins.
-The set is still use today and most recently in film “The Assassination of Jessie James”.
+The set is still used today and most recently in the film “The Assassination of Jessie James”.